siuying/PosterousObjC/README.md

 																  password:PASSWORD
 																  apitoken:APITOKEN];

-3. Call a Posterous Client method within the same method you created an instance of PosterousClient:
+3. Call a Posterous Client method within the same method you created an instance of PosterousClient

 GetAUsersPrimarySite example code